avatao/blog.avatao.com/_posts/2018-09-13-Security-issues-to-be-aware-of-before-moving-to-the-cloud.md

 featured-img: aws_s3_security
 ---

-As more and more infrastructures are moved to the cloud datacenters services offered by the cloud providers provide an obvious target for exploitation and **cloud security in practice** becomes more and more important.
+As more and more infrastructures are moved to the cloud datacenters, services offered by the cloud providers became an obvious target for exploitation and **cloud security in practice** is more important than ever.
 Configuring these services to be as secure as possible is a new challenge coming from the datacenter world.
 As explained in the [previous post](https://blog.avatao.com/Are-you-ready-to-be-cloud-native-and-secure/) there still are security considerations that we're already used to but these provide new angles to consider.

 <!--excerpt-->